thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-1/index.md

 ## Introduction

-From the Survive perspective, life is a vivid tapestry of sensations – seeing, feeling, smelling, and hearing the world around us in vibrant detail.
+From the 'Survive' perspective, life is a vivid tapestry of sensations – seeing, feeling, smelling, and hearing the world around us in vibrant detail.
 Our basic instincts guide us: hunger, curiosity, fear, or the thrill of attraction.
 We're driven by a simple yet powerful motive: to seek pleasure and avoid pain.

 Whether it's satisfying our hunger, finding warmth, or escaping discomfort, our focus is on fulfilling these immediate needs and desires.
 Life, in its essence, is about addressing these needs and relishing the feeling of contentment that comes with it.

 ## How This Perspective Develops

-Our journey in the Survive perspective is rooted in our most basic sensory experiences.
+Our journey in the 'Survive' perspective is rooted in our most basic sensory experiences.
 From the moment we start interacting with the world, we're guided by our instinctual responses to it.
 These instincts are our body's way of telling us what we need and don't need.

 As we navigate through life, our focus is primarily on addressing these immediate, physical needs – the need to eat when we're hungry, to rest when we're tired, to seek shelter and warmth, or to respond to our natural curiosities and attractions.